Nat-Lab/vswitch/README.md

 Adding new protocol support to vSwitch is simple.
 What you need is to implement a `Port` and/or a `PortEnumerator`.
 The definition of these two interfaces can be found in `server/port-enumerator.h` and `server/port.h`.

-Once you have your Port created, you can use it with vSwitch.
+Once you have your `Port` or `PortEnumerator` created, you can use it with vSwitch.
 The `vswitch` binary is just a CLI wrapper.
-To create a vSwitch programmatically, create a `Switch` instance, then use `Switch::AddPortEnumerator` or `Switch::Plug` to have `PortEnumerator` or `Port` install to the switch.
+To create a vSwitch programmatically, create a `Switch` instance, then use `Switch::Plug` to have `PortEnumerator` or `Port` install to the switch.

 Here's an example that creates a simple vSwitch with TCP and TAP port: